stevethats/se_project_aroundtheus/README.md

 **Intro**

 This project is created so all the elements are displayed correctly on popular screen sizes.
 This is the most time spent on a project so far in order to create a smooth responsive page design with several positions changing based on viewport width.
-As well as using JavaScript to make the page more functional and user friendly.
+JavaScript is used to make the page more functional and user friendly, as well as include Webpack and Object-Oriented Programming for loose coupling.

 **Links**